soos-io/kb-docs/CSA/Script.md

 Note: The path c:/results is specific to Windows.
 If you're using Linux or macOS, adjust the path format accordingly.

 ## Reference
-* To see the full list of available parameters go to [CSA repository parameters description](https://github.com/soos-io/soos-csa#parameters)
+* To see the full list of available parameters go to the [CSA repository parameters description](https://github.com/soos-io/soos-csa#parameters).